okfn/infra/ansible/inventory/README.md

 `check_graphite` is an array of metrics from graphite to be monitored, each array element looks like

-    '<metric.datapoint>:timeperiod:<warning level>:<critical level>'
+    <metric.datapoint>:timeperiod:<warning level>:<critical level>
 e.g

     ['mail_metrics.mailman.subscribe.lod2.pending:-1hours:20:30']

 ## `check_parameters`

-`check_parameters` is an array of parameters should be used per check, these apply to both inventorized and manually defined checks, each array element should be in the format:
+`check_parameters` is an array of parameters which should be setup per check, these apply to both inventorized and manually defined checks, each array element should be in the format:

     <check name>:<warning level>:<critical level>